What is a technical proof-of-concept?

 During the technical proof-of-concept, our developers reviewed a range of different mapping platforms.
 These included leading mapping technologies in both the open source and commercial markets.
 Our developers downloaded and used the platforms to understand the capability to analyse and present the data in the way that was required.
 This analysis helped the founder make a decision around which platform to implement.
 It also highlighted the need to balance the features available with the cost to implement or licence, if a commercial solution.

-The Diabeasy iPhone App aims to deliver a secure and efficient platform for patients and clinicians to communicate and connect.
+The Diabeasy iPhone App by health Startup Diabeasy, aims to deliver a secure and efficient platform for patients and clinicians to communicate and connect.
 The Wave Digital team worked with the founder to refine the strategy for the app.
 This process highlighted a range of features for an initial MVP including the potential for a chat or messaging solution.

 A technical proof-of-concept approach was used to evaluate two options – whether to build a custom solution or to use one of the out of the box platforms.
 Our app developers explored several platforms, including downloading and using the code to confirm the capability of what was available in the market.
 The founder was then able to weigh up options based on research – a custom platform which would provide more value in the long term (owned IP, tailored features and experience) versus an out of box offering that would be lower in cost but with more limited features.